Below you can find a complete list of Georgian animals. We currently track 218 animals in Georgia and are adding more every day!

 - Finally, the Tusheti National Park is located a mere hundred miles away from Lagodekhi.
 Some of the most interesting fauna found here are the chamois, golden eagles, falcons, wild goats, wolves, lynxes, kestrels, and harriers.

-Several species of deadly snakes and dangerous carnivores are found in the more remote parts of Georgia.
+Within the many types of animals in Georgia, several species of deadly snakes and dangerous carnivores are located in the more remote parts of Georgia.

 - Eurasian Brown Bear – Despite its fearsome reputation, the brown bear does not usually attack people unless it feels personally threatened or provoked.
 Hikers should always be on the lookout, however, in order to avoid surprising it.